-Dubbed the Holy City for its steeple-studded skyline, Charleston, South Carolina, boasts historical sites aplenty.
-Horse drawn carriage operators and local guides leading walking tours will happily point out all sorts of culturally significant attractions that have endured the test of time.
+Dubbed the Holy City for its steeple-studded skyline, Charleston, SC, boasts historical sites aplenty.
+Horse-drawn carriage operators and local guides leading walking tours will happily point out all sorts of culturally significant attractions that have endured the test of time.

 Adults should enjoy spying out the Doc Street Theatre (which opened in 1736), the College of Charleston (the 13th oldest American university), Fort Sumter (where the Civil War started) and the Charleston City Market (where sellers have plied their wares since 1804).